Articles of Incorporation and Rules

 4. When a director or auditor notifies all directors and auditors of matters that should be reported to the board of directors, there is no need for them to report such matters to the board of directors

-Article 34 Minutes of Board of Directors meetings shall be prepared containing matters required by law, and the directors and auditors in attendance shall sign or affix their names and seals to the minutes.
+Article 34.
+Minutes of the proceedings of the Board of Directors shall be prepared, recording the matters prescribed by law, and the directors and auditors present shall sign or affix their seals to them.

 2. If the minutes of the meeting set forth in the preceding paragraph are prepared as electronic records, the directors and auditors in attendance must sign them electronically

-Article 35 In accordance with laws and regulations, this association must keep the following documents at its office.
+Article 35 This association shall keep the following documents at its office in accordance with the law.

 • articles of incorporation